kotton21/autopotter/resources/json2video_templates.md

             "muted": true,
             "resize": "cover"
         }}
+        <<replace this with any optional scene text elements here>>
     ]
 }}

-Scene template for Images: Note that the duration can be adjusted.
+## Template for each images scene within the video:
+Note that the duration should be adjusted depending on the number of images in the video; shorter durations for a higher number of images, resulting in a 2-15 sec total length.
 {{
     "comment": "<<image_scene_name>>,
     "elements": [